bkraske/RockSample.jl/README.md

 **Internal types:**

 `RSPos` : represent a position in the grid as a static array of 2 integers.
 `RSState`: represent the state of the POMDP.
-The field `pos::RSPos` is the position of the robots and the field `rocks::SVector{K, Bool}` represents the status of the rocks (good or bad).
+The field `pos::RSPos` is the position of the robots, the field `rocks::SVector{K, Bool}` represents the status of the rocks (good or bad), and `step::Int` represents the current horizon of the problem.